Generative Datalog with Continuous Distributions: General Generative Datalog

 However, our informal description of the semantics raises several crucial questions: \begin{enumerate} \item Does the program always terminate? \item How can we be sure that the output is indeed a well-defined probabilistic database? \item In which order do we apply the rules, and does this make a difference? \end{enumerate} The answer to Question (1) is simply \enquote*{no} (in general), as the following easy example demonstrates.

 \begin{example} Suppose a $\GDL$ program $\G$ contains the rule

 where $R \in \Schema[I]$.
 Intuitively the program stops, when a value is sampled that we have already seen.
 For this concrete example, this will happen with probability 0 though.
+That is, the program almost surely \emph{diverges}.
 A similar behavior can already be enforced with deterministic distributions alone, for example with the rule

-where $\Dist[ShiftedDirac]\params{i}$ is a probability mass function with probability 1 on the outcome $i+1$.
-In this example, the output will always be infinite (provided that the rule fires at all). \end{example}
+where $\Dist[Incr]\params{i}$, for parameter $i \in \NN$, is a probability mass function on $\NN$ with probability 1 on the outcome $i+1$.
+This program always diverges (provided that the rule fires at all). \end{example}

-The first example of \labelcref{exa:infcomp} points at another complicating issue.
+The first program of \cref{exa:infcomp} points at another complicating issue.
 It may well happen that a program terminates for certain random choices, but does not for others.
 We resolve this issue by conditioning the output probability distribution on termination, or by saying that a $\GDL$ program only defines a \emph{sub-probabilistic database}, where the probability mass of the whole space may be smaller than $1$.
+The \enquote{missing} probability mass is then the probability of divergence.

 It is an open research question to understand termination criteria for GDatalog programs.
 The other two questions are main guiding questions of our paper.
 The answer to (2) is given by a thorough investigation of the stochastic process sketched above, and regarding (3), we will indeed see that we don't have to worry too much about the order of rule applications in the end.